CRASHSpace/tuesday/_start/starter_checklist.md

 * What are you protecting?
 * What are the consequences of failure?
 * How much effort are you willing to put in?
-** Do you need two sets of devices?
+  * Two sets of devices is not that simple

 ## Starter Actions